Greenwolf/social_mapper/README.md

 ## Acknowledgments

-* Thanks to MDSEC for their great LinkedInt tool which inspired me to add the search by LinkedIn company name input method.
+* Thanks to Vincent Yiu & MDSEC for their great LinkedInt tool which inspired me to add the search by LinkedIn company name input method.
 * Thanks to Ewpratten, cclauss and TADT1909 for their pull request contributions to the project.
 * Thanks to `[Your Name Could Be Here, Come Help Out!]` for contributions to the project.